alanng10/class-lang/Docue/Article/System/a.md

 System modules abstract is not tagged with the existence of specific form.

-System is base to do execute.
+System is base to execute.
-System is plat to do execute.
+System is plat to execute.
 System is execute plat.

 System is not tagged with the existence of specific form.